developershubhamsingh/Node/notes.md

 Rest full Apis: Every apis act as new request .

 nodemon :
-    every time we make change in file or code we need restart the server to reflect in the browser so nodemon package helps to get over this. npm i nodemon
+    every time we make change in file or code we need to restart the server to reflect in the browser so nodemon package helps to get over this. npm i nodemon

 install global packages